G1OJS/wsjt_all/docs/AB-testing-FT8.md

-# Using FT8 to Benchmark Station Rx/Tx Performance
+# Using FT8 to Benchmark Station Rx/Tx Performance with wsjt_all
 ## Introduction
-This page is about my personal exploration of ways to check that I'm getting the best possible performance out of my ham radio station, given the constraints I have.
+This page gives some background about why I developed wsjt_all; a bit about my personal exploration of ways to check that I'm getting the best possible performance out of my ham radio station, given the constraints I have.
 Every ham radio station has constraints of *some* kind, and part of the fun of the hobby for me is working out how to do the best with the situation you're in.
-Getting instant signal reports in volume from pskreporter is a huge help in achieving this.
+Getting instant signal reports in volume from [pskreporter](https://pskreporter.info/) has been a huge help in achieving this.

 ## My station
 I live in a conservation area where no outside antennas are permitted, so everything I use is indoors.
 Despite this, when I look at pskreporter, I often have the longest